• Menu

 What to ask your barber

-The Juice cut gets its name form a movie in 1992 where Tupac wore this exact look and turned it into a phenomena.
+The Juice cut gets its name from a movie in 1992 where Tupac wore this exact look and turned it into a phenomenon.

 Source